 Commissioner Rosch's concurring statement suggests that defining a separate relevant product market for OB services would be redundant, since OB services are part of the bundle of inpatient hospital services that MCOs purchase.
 We disagree.
 If we were to place inpatient OB services within the GAC inpatient hospital services cluster market, in analyzing anticompetitive effects we still would need to evaluate the effect of decreasing the number of OB suppliers from three to two.
 The record clearly shows that there are reimbursement rate carve-outs for OB services.
 See IDF 317-18; Sheridan, Tr.
 6683-84 (during 2010 negotiations between ProMedica and United, case rates and per diem rates for OB services were the subject of separate negotiation); Radzialowski, Tr.
-752 (Aetna specifically negotiates rates for maternity care); PX00365 at 030, in camera (contract between and for contains); PX00366 at 030, in camera (contract between and for contains); PX02520 at 003-005, in camera (update on negotiations between Aetna and ProMedica shows than deferring it to the examination of competitive effects.
+752 (Aetna specifically negotiates rates for maternity care); PX00365 at 030, in camera (contract between for the services) and for for for for for for the services.

+cor ntains ; PX003 66 at 030, in camera (contract

+between and for contains

+; P2 K025 20 at 003-005 , in camera (u pdate on negotiatio ns between and

+ProMedica sh ows

-).
-This dictates that we must account for the different market conditions at some stage of our analysis.
-We believe the analysis will prove more transparent if we address the issue in defining the relevant product market rather
+This dictates that w we must

+account for the different market conditions at some stage of our analysis.
+We believe the analysis will prove more transparent if we address the issue in defining the relevant product market rather than deferring it to the examination of competitive effects.